All About Correctional Officers and Jailers

 Correctional Officers and Jailers who work in California, New Jersey, or Rhode Island, make the highest salaries.

-How much do Correctional Officers and Jailers make in different U.S. states?
+How much do Correctional Officers and Jailers make in each U.S. state?

 |State||Annual Mean Salary|

-What Tools & Technology do Correctional Officers and Jailers Use?
+Tools & Technologies Used by Correctional Officers and Jailers

 - Microsoft Excel